rism-digital/verovio-reference-book/README.md

 1. Generate the Jekyll site - this will update the `scripts/examples.yml` file that contains all the examples in the book
 2. Run the script `scripts/generate-examples.py`

 The Python script will generate the SVG and extract the MEI snippet for each example.
-The following packages are required and can all be install with `pip`:
+The packages required can all be install with `pip`, including `verovio`.
-* verovio
-* wget
-* ...
-* ...

 The script has to be run from the site root directory with the command
 ```bash